espressif/esp-idf/docs/en/api-guides/fatal-errors.rst

 This CPU exception indicates that the instruction which was executed was not a valid instruction.
 Most common reasons for this error include:

 - FreeRTOS task function has returned.
-In FreeRTOS, if task function needs to terminate, it should call :cpp:func:`vTaskDelete` function and delete itself, instead of returning.
+In FreeRTOS, if a task function needs to terminate, it should call :cpp:func:`vTaskDelete` and delete itself, instead of returning.

-- Failure to load next instruction from SPI flash.
+- Failure to read next instruction from SPI flash.
 This usually happens if:

-  - Application has reconfigured SPI flash pins as some other function (GPIO, UART, etc.).
-Consult Hardware Design Guidelines and the Datasheet for the chip or module for details about SPI flash pins.
+  - Application has reconfigured the SPI flash pins as some other function (GPIO, UART, etc.).
+Consult the Hardware Design Guidelines and the datasheet for the chip or module for details about the SPI flash pins.

-  - Some external device was accidentally connected to SPI flash pins, and has interfered with communication between {IDF_TARGET_NAME} and SPI flash.
+  - Some external device has accidentally been connected to the SPI flash pins, and has interfered with communication between {IDF_TARGET_NAME} and SPI flash.

 .. only:: CONFIG_IDF_TARGET_ARCH_XTENSA

     InstrFetchProhibited
     ^^^^^^^^^^^^^^^^^^^^

-    This CPU exception indicates that CPU could not load an instruction because the the address of the instruction did not belong to a valid region in instruction RAM or ROM.
+    This CPU exception indicates that the CPU could not read an instruction because the address of the instruction does not belong to a valid region in instruction RAM or ROM.

-    Usually this means an attempt to call a function pointer, which does not point to valid code. ``PC`` (Program Counter) register can be used as an indicator: it will be zero or will contain garbage value (not ``0x4xxxxxxx``).
+    Usually, this means an attempt to call a function pointer, which does not point to valid code. ``PC`` (Program Counter) register can be used as an indicator: it will be zero or will contain a garbage value (not ``0x4xxxxxxx``).

     LoadProhibited, StoreProhibited
     ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-    This CPU exception happens when application attempts to read from or write to an invalid memory location.
-The address which was written/read is found in ``EXCVADDR`` register in the register dump.
-If this address is zero, it usually means that application attempted to dereference a NULL pointer.
-If this address is close to zero, it usually means that application attempted to access member of a structure, but the pointer to the structure was NULL.
-If this address is something else (garbage value, not in ``0x3fxxxxxx`` - ``0x6xxxxxxx`` range), it likely means that the pointer used to access the data was either not initialized or was corrupted.
+    These CPU exceptions happen when an application attempts to read from or write to an invalid memory location.
+The address which has been written/read is found in the ``EXCVADDR`` register in the register dump.
+If this address is zero, it usually means that the application has attempted to dereference a NULL pointer.
+If this address is close to zero, it usually means that the application has attempted to access a member of a structure, but the pointer to the structure is NULL.
+If this address is something else (garbage value, not in ``0x3fxxxxxx`` - ``0x6xxxxxxx`` range), it likely means that the pointer used to access the data is either not initialized or has been corrupted.

     IntegerDivideByZero
     ^^^^^^^^^^^^^^^^^^^

-    Application has attempted to do integer division by zero.
+    Application has attempted to do an integer division by zero.

     LoadStoreAlignment
     ^^^^^^^^^^^^^^^^^^

-    Application has attempted to read or write memory location, and address alignment did not match load/store size.
-For example, 32-bit load can only be done from 4-byte aligned address, and 16-bit load can only be done from a 2-byte aligned address.
+    Application has attempted to read or write a memory location, and the address alignment does not match the load/store size.
+For example, a 32-bit read can only be done from a 4-byte aligned address, and a 16-bit write can only be done to a 2-byte aligned address.

     LoadStoreError
     ^^^^^^^^^^^^^^

     This exception may happen in the following cases:

-    - If the application has attempted to do an 8- or 16- bit load/store from a memory region which only supports 32-bit loads/stores.
-For example, dereferencing a ``char*`` pointer to intruction memory (IRAM, IROM) will result in such an error.
+    - If the application has attempted to do an 8- or 16- bit read to, or write from, a memory region which only supports 32-bit reads/writes.
+For example, dereferencing a ``char*`` pointer to instruction memory (IRAM, IROM) will result in such an error.

-    - If the application has attempted a store to a read-only memory region, such as IROM or DROM.
+    - If the application has attempted to write to a read-only memory region, such as IROM or DROM.

     Unhandled debug exception
     ^^^^^^^^^^^^^^^^^^^^^^^^^